leancodepl/flutter-at-mini/labs/week3/README.md

 - Display information about an author, including their photo
 - Display a list of books by the author (entries should be clickable like in the book list on the home page)
-- (optional) Make this page responsive, i.e., adapt the layout to various widths

 ## Genre page